Skip to main content

 • Persona discovery: Is the developer using available personas or doing things manually?
 "You ran git diff | head -100 and then asked Claude to review it.
 The /review-code persona does this automatically."

-All of this is private.
+All of this would be private.
 The developer sees it, nobody else.

 Context-aware prompting hints: AgentBoot's always-on CLAUDE.md can include a lightweight prompting guide that activates based on context: